redeltaglio/rasberry-remote-stash/README.md

 ![](https://github.com/redeltaglio/rasberry-hackrf/raw/main/Images/skywave.png)

-To got a good work environment with all the libraries necessary and all the tools preinstalled I prefer using a [Linux distribution](https://distrowatch.com/) dedicated to radio ham.
+To got a good work environment with all the libraries necessary and all the tools installed, I prefer using a [Linux distribution](https://distrowatch.com/) dedicated to radio ham.
 My choose is:

 - [Skywave Linux](https://skywavelinux.com/)

+This distribution doesn't got the need to be installed and with `qemu` or `virtualbox` we can run it without any problem.
+It use the [i3](https://i3wm.org/) [tiling window manager](https://en.wikipedia.org/wiki/Tiling_window_manager), you've got to understand how does it work, but it rocks!